• Document Up to Date

 Main Deployment Processors

-The main deployment processors can do any task related to detect changed files or process changed files that were detected by other processors.
-To process changed files a processor may interact with any external service as needed.
+The main deployment processors can do any task related to detecting a change-set (changed files) or processing a change-set (changed files) that were detected by other processors.
+To process a change-set, a processor may interact with any external service as needed.

 All deployment processors support the following properties: